What is Acupuncture?

 Currently, there is not one scientific explanation that explains the mechanisms underlying the therapeutic effects of acupuncture.
 This is because there are a number of therapeutic effects and it will very much depend on the condition being treated.
 It is proposed that acupuncture stimulates the nervous system through the release of special chemicals in the body which can help to alleviate pain and reduce the perception of pain.
 There is robust evidence supporting acupuncture as an effective pain relief option.
 It does not necessarily benefit all patients, but frequently, good results are achieved when more conventional treatment has failed.

-Call Lisa on 07925 362491 to book an appointment, or for further information on acupuncture treatment.
+Call us on 07739 423163 to book an appointment, or for further information on acupuncture treatment.